-The monumental Sheldonian Theatre, built in 1663, was the first major work of Christopher Wren, at that time a professor of astronomy....
+Begun in 1663, this monumental building was the first major work of Christopher Wren, then a professor of astronomy.
+Inspired by the...

-The Radcliffe Camera is the quintessential Oxford landmark and one of the city’s most photographed buildings.
-The spectacular circular...
+The sandy-gold Radcliffe Camera is the quintessential Oxford landmark and undoubtedly one of the city’s most photographed buildings....

 Bodleian Library information

-The oldest part of the library surrounds the stunning Jacobean-Gothic Old Schools Quadrangle , which dates from the early 17th century and sports some of Oxford's odder architectural gems.
+The oldest part of the library surrounds the Jacobean Gothic Old Schools Quadrangle , which dates from the early 17th century and sports some of Oxford's odder architectural gems.
 On the eastern side of the quad is the Tower of Five Orders , an ornate building depicting the five classical orders of architecture.
-On the west side is the Divinity School , the university's first teaching room.
-It is renowned as a masterpiece of 15th-century English Gothic architecture and has a superb fan-vaulted ceiling; it featured as the Hogwarts hospital wing in the Harry Potter films.
+On the western side is the exquisite Divinity School , the university's first teaching room.
+Completed in 1488, it is renowned as a masterpiece of 15th-century English Gothic architecture and has a superb fan-vaulted ceiling sporting the initials of its many benefactors.
+It featured as the Hogwarts hospital wing in the Harry Potter films.

-Most of the rest of the library is closed to visitors, but library tours allow access to the medieval Duke Humfrey’s library , where, the library proudly boasts, no fewer than five kings, 40 Nobel Prize winners, 25 British prime ministers and such writers as Oscar Wilde, CS Lewis and JRR Tolkien studied amid rows filled with grand ancient tomes chained to the shelves.
-Those wishing to read here (the books may not be borrowed) still have to swear Bodley’s Oath, which involves vowing ‘not to bring into the Library or kindle therein any fire or flame’.
-You’ll also get to see the 17th-century Convocation House and Court , where parliament was held during the Civil War.
-The tour takes about an hour and it’s not suitable for children under 11 years old for fear that they will run amok.
+Half-hour mini tours (£6) include the Divinity School and the medieval Duke Humfrey’s library , where no fewer than five kings, 40 Nobel Prize winners, 26 British prime ministers, and writers such as Oscar Wilde, CS Lewis and JRR Tolkien studied amid rows filled with grand ancient tomes chained to the shelves.
+It also featured in the Harry Potter films as Hogwarts library.
+Those wishing to read here (books may not be borrowed) still have to swear Bodley’s Oath, which involves vowing not to bring fire or flames into the library.